djpbarry/KimmelNET/README.md

 To test KimmelNet on your own data, the easiest thing to do is download this repo and replace the "test_data" with your own images, using a similar folder structure.
 You can then use the [Jupyter Notebook](https://github.com/djpbarry/KimmelNET/blob/main/zebrafish_age_estimator.ipynb) to run KimmelNet on your own images.

-A step-by-step guide is presentd below. **You only need to perform steps 1 and 2 once.** Every subsequent time you want to run KimmelNet, skip straight to step 3.
+A step-by-step guide is presented below. **You only need to perform steps 1 and 2 once.** Every subsequent time you want to run KimmelNet, skip straight to step 3.

 ## Step 1: Install a Python Distribution